-List of prioritized measures to be carried out, and estimated costs for these measures
+List of prioritized measures to be carried out, and estimated costs for these measures protection, drafting of forest plans, land use plans or defining necessary conservation measures for N2000 sites in WFD River Basin Management Plans.

 1. Completing all necessary establishing measures: land purchase, site establishment as statutory nature reserves, formation of protected area real estate units, boundary demarcation.
 Land purchase is a priority measure both within the Natura 2000 network and beyond it (METSO and Helmi) to improve the conservation status of the important habitats and species of Community interest.